This post may contain affiliate links. Read our disclosure policy here.

 The trick to keeping blueberries from sinking to the bottom of your blueberry bread loaf is to use fresh blueberries and coat them in flour before adding them to the batter.

-How to Know when Blueberry Bread is Done
+How to Know When Blueberry Bread is Done

 Given that you let the oven fully preheat before putting your loaf pan in, after 50 minutes, the top should be golden, with a nice muffin-like dome at the top, and when you insert a toothpick in the middle, it comes out clean (not wet with batter).